Vibrant Citrus Green Smoothie

 - 1 banana, frozen, broken into chunks

-- 3 mandarin oranges, peeled, (or 1 navel orange, peeled)
+- 3 mandarin oranges, peeled, or 1 navel orange, peeled

 - 2 cups baby spinach, about 2 big handfuls

-- 1 ½ cups unsweetened non-dairy milk
+- 1 cup milk

 - ½ teaspoon pure vanilla extract

-- 2 scoops vanilla protein powder, optional
+- 2 servings vanilla protein powder

 Equipment